rishabNeu/ToastBusters/README.md

 ## Steps to run the application
 `1.
 Clone the repository\`
  `2.
-Set your module path to include JavaFx libraries\` `3.
-Add all the external jars for the necessary functionalities\` `4.
-Set the VM arguments for the Main java file\`
-  `5.
-Run the sql db script committed to the repo before running the Main application\` `6.
-Once the script is done runnning launch the application by running Main.java file\`
+Set your module path to include JavaFx libraries<br />` `3.
+Add all the external jars for the necessary functionalities<br />` `4.
+Set the VM arguments for the Main java file<br />` `5.
+Run the sql db script committed to the repo before running the Main application<br />` `6.
+Once the script is done runnning launch the application by running Main.java file<br />`

  ## Problem Statement